scottsuk0306/anon-prometheus-eval/train/recipes/prometheus-v2.0/README.md

 # Read the instruction below.
 ```

 - For merging the two expert 7B models, we utilized [LazyMergekit.ipynb](https://colab.research.google.com/drive/1obulZ1ROXHjYLn6PPZJwRR6GzgQogxxb?usp=sharing), which facilitates easy merging between multiple models and also supports uploading to the Hugging Face Hub.
-Special thanks to Maxime Labonne for releasing such a useful notebook!
-- We used the mergekit argument below.

 ```
 models: